Ayms/torrent-live/README.md

 The IP addresses are stored in the 'spies.txt' file, the format is simply: "IP address1","IP address2",...,"IP addressN", (do not forget the last comma if you create it manually or import it)

-This is still experimental and subject to evolve, some ideas were inspired from this interesting thread: [P2P-hackers How do BitTorrent block lists get created?](http://lists.zooko.com/pipermail/p2p-hackers/2014-May/003236.html), for now the methodology is the following:
+The methodology is the following:

 - set a fake infohash close to the real one
-- announce yourself with the fake infohash, respond to queries (freerider option set to false here)
+- walk the DHT periodically looking for the fake infohash, respond to queries (freerider option set to false here)
-- walk the DHT periodically looking for the fake infohash
 - change your nodeID at each new walk with a random one, so you change your path in the DHT
 - register the spies found in a blocklist, register them in a file, no difference is made for Tor exit nodes or VPNs, they will be blocked too
 - start the real torrent after 30s if a blocklist exists (average time to get the closest nodes) or 5mn, use the closest nodes (not in the blocklist) found for the fake infohash to retrieve the peers for the real one, this prevents you from walking the DHT again saying to everybody what you are really looking for.